Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 NOTE: A private business CAN legally refuse service to anyone who poses a health concern to the business or the customers, or creates a hostile environment.
 This includes enforcing a mask mandate during a global pandemic where infection spreads via airborne particles.

-If a citizen witnesses violations of the State and County Health Orders, the County encourages the citizen to first file a complaint with the Labor Commission at: https://secure.laborcommission.utah.gov/uosh_complaint.html.
+If a citizen witnesses a violation of the County Health Order, the citizen may file a complaint with the County here.

 Additional information can be found on the SEUHD website or coronavirus.utah.gov.